 When you arrive on site, you’ll be much more at ease if you already have a good understanding about where you can camp and what to expect.
 On the Festival Facilities page there’s a description of the camping and live-in vehicle options, plus information about unloading and packing your car, lost property, washing and hygiene, fire, waste and recycling, music and noise, food, traders, shops & stalls.

-For 2019 Buddhafield will be basing its programme fo retreats and events around the theme of 'Evolution or Extinction'.
+For 2020 Buddhafield will be basing its programme fo retreats and events around the theme of 'Holding to Nothing Whatever'.
 The theme is explored at the Festival in our programme of activities including the public rituals.